 Slice the potatoes into shoestring size pieces, trying to make them as even as possible.
 Rinse the cut potatoes thoroughly and put them in a big bowl of plain cold water in the fridge until dinner time (at least an hour, but overnight is even better).

 Take the potatoes out of the cold water and lay them on an absorbent towel, blotting most of the water off.
 Coat the potatoes lightly with the cornstarch and shake off the excess.
-Let them air dry while the peanut oil heats up to 375 degrees.
+Let them air dry on a baking rack while the peanut oil heats up to 375°.

-When the oil reaches 375, put a big handful of the coated potatoes in the oil and stir to separate them.
+When the oil reaches 375°, put a big handful of the cornstarch coated potatoes in the oil and stir gently to separate them.
 After they've fried for a minute or so, stir them again to make sure they aren't sticking together (don't overcrowd your pan).

 NOTE ABOUT CUTTING THE POTATOES: Peel (or wash) the potatoes and cut the sides of the potatoes off (making sort of a rectangle).
 This will give your potato flat sides to rest on while you slice through the potato.
 Stack the potato "slabs" and cut into shoestring size potatoes.